by Annie Laukaitis

 Offering an optimised, one-page checkout experience.

-Think about whether your target audience wants a simple and quick shopping experience — as they might with necessities like some consumer-packaged goods — or if they’ll take some time to browse your site and discover new products.
-You’ll likely want to structure your site for a different customer journey depending on your answer.
+Consider whether your target audience wants a simple and quick shopping experience — as they might with necessities like some consumer-packaged goods — or if they’ll take time to browse your site and discover new products.
+You’ll likely want to structure your site for a different customer journey, depending on your answer.

 3. Discuss platform options.

-There are advantages and disadvantages to the different ecommerce platforms out there, which is why you need to know exactly which features you need to make your online business the best it can be.
+There are advantages and disadvantages to the different ecommerce platforms, which is why you need to know exactly which features will make your online business the best it can be.

-Some of the most popular ecommerce website builders include BigCommerce, Magento, WooCommerce and Shopify or Shopify Plus.
-Or, some merchants with content-heavy sites may like to use WordPress — and several ecommerce platforms, including BigCommerce, offer integrations so you can combine your content and commerce.
+Some of the most popular ecommerce website builders include BigCommerce, Magento, WooCommerce, and Shopify or Shopify Plus.
+Some merchants with content-heavy sites may like to use WordPress — and several ecommerce platforms, including BigCommerce, offer integrations so you can combine your content and commerce.

 4. Add products.